 The Health Service depends on accurate information gained from death certificates to record changes in mortality associated with infections.
-Trends which are identified can highlight new areas of concern, or monitor changes in deaths associated
+Trends which are identified can highlight new areas of concern, or monitor changes in deaths associated with certain infections.

-Families may be surprised if an infection the patient was being treated for such as MRSA or clostridium difficile is not mentioned on a death
+Families may be surprised if an infection the patient was being treated for such as MRSA or clostridium difficile is not mentioned on a death certificate.